Introduction: Cistercian Digital Clock

 I attached below the pdf file (a last version that is correct) that I used and I also took some photos with this construction version.

 It didn't work out perfectly (I was wrong at the beginning when designing the PCB) but it's pretty good and I'm sure you'll notice that everything is much simpler.
-The intermediate slim frame in the photos is necessary to slightly raise the face of the watch from the PCB, it may even be a common body with the watch face that will have a narrow edge in this way.
+The intermediate slim frame (STL file below) in the photos is necessary to slightly raise the face of the watch from the PCB, it may even be a common body with the watch face that will have a narrow edge in this way.

 Step 7: Some Conclusions